ChALkeR/notes/Enumerating-Bitbucket-repos-and-private-issue-titles.md

 If you have any questions to me, contact me over [Gitter](https://gitter.im/ChALkeR) (@ChALkeR) or IRC (ChALkeR@freenode).

 This vulnerability report was not covered by any bounty reward programs, and I did not receive a monetary reward for it.\
-If you want to support me so that I would be able to to keep what I am doing, consider supporting me on [Patreon](https://www.patreon.com/ChALkeR).\
+If you want to support me so that I would be able to keep doing what I am doing, consider supporting me on [Patreon](https://www.patreon.com/ChALkeR).\
 Current supporters are listed on my [fundraising](https://github.com/ChALkeR/fundraising#personal-fundraising) page.